Lazy Keto Diet 2023: What Is It, Benefits & Meal Plan Examples

 • Seeds: sesame, sunflower, flax, chia, pumpkin, etc.

-• Low-carb veggies: leafy greens, asparagus, broccoli, cauliflower, string beans, zucchini, etc.
+• Low-carb foods veggies: leafy greens, asparagus, broccoli, cauliflower, string beans, zucchini, etc.

 • Herbs and spices